MRcoder011/college-projects/README.md

 # college-projects
-# I mmake a website for as a college project
+# I make a website for as a college project